pmemoli/Data-Science-Thesis/notebook.md

 ## September 1st 2025

 Debugged the layer evolution metrics and the last layer logprobs metrics.
 Also made them batch friendly.
 Tomorrow i begin writing the early exit metrics.

+## September 2nd 2025

+Developed the early exit metric (did not debug it though).
+I'm leaving the t-value for later, since i already have quite a lot to experiment with.

+Next step is running gsm and computing the metrics.
+If they have a highish AUROC, then its worthwhile to compare them with black box metrics, and with other benchmarks...